Biochemistry, Genetics, Microbiology

 University of Pittsburgh

-Dr. Hatfull is also a professor and Eberly Family Professor of Biotechnology and chair of the Department of Biological Sciences at the University of Pittsburgh.
+Graham Hatfull is Professor of Biological Sciences and Eberly Family Professor of Biotechnology at the University of Pittsburgh.

-Phanning the Phlames: Expansion of the Phage Hunters Integrating Research and Education (PHIRE) and Science Education Alliance Phage Hunters Advancing Genomics and Evolutionary Science (SEA-PHAGES) programs
+Phanning the Phlames: Advancing the Phage Hunters Integrating Research and Education (PHIRE) and Science Education Alliance Phage Hunters Advancing Genomics and Evolutionary Science (SEA-PHAGES) programs

 Hatfull's PHIRE program has provided the framework for the first nationwide effort by HHMI's Science Education Alliance, which the Institute hopes will become a resource for science educators nationwide.
-The Phage Hunters Advancing Genomics and Evolutionary Sciences (PHAGES) Initiative will have introduced phage hunting to college freshmen at 44 universities around the country as of fall 2010 through a year-long, research-based course.
+The Phage Hunters Advancing Genomics and Evolutionary Sciences (PHAGES) Initiative will have introduced phage hunting to college freshmen at over 75 universities around the country as of fall 2015 through a two-term, research-based course.
 Hatfull serves as lead scientist for the project, which has been popular with students and faculty alike.